The 7 Resume Mistakes We Found in 22 Out of 25 Real PM Resumes

 Compress old roles.
 Anything older than 5 years gets one line unless it is directly relevant to your current target.

-If you want to see exactly where your resume stands across all four dimensions (leadership, experience, domain, skills), score it here.
+Want to see where your resume stands?
+Score it here.
 The evaluation flags the specific bullets that need work and tells you whether your gaps are quick fixes or structural issues.

-And if you are applying to a specific role, run a Job Fit Check against the job description.
-It will show you which requirements you are missing and which of your bullets need to be reframed for that particular role.
+Applying to a specific role?
+Run a Job Fit Check against the job description.
+It shows which requirements you are missing and which bullets need reframing for that particular role.
 The gap between a generic PM resume and a role-specific one is often the difference between a rejection and a phone screen.

-Once you know your gaps, the Interview Prep feature generates behavioral questions based on exactly where your resume is weakest relative to the role.
+Know your gaps already?
+The Interview Prep feature generates behavioral questions based on exactly where your resume is weakest relative to the role.
 That way you are not just fixing the resume, you are preparing for the questions the hiring manager will ask about those gaps.

 The resumes that score well are not written by better PMs.
 They are written by PMs who understand that a resume is not a record of employment.
 It is a product.
 And like any product, it needs to solve a specific problem for a specific user in a specific context.